 Back in Durban

-I arrived back in Durban happy to be in a more “connected” environment.
-The Seychelles are amazing, but a bit isolated.
-I’m still reflecting about Seychelles nature, culture, and people, and my unique experiences on the islands.
+I arrived back in Durban happy to be in South Africa’s more “connected” environment.
+The Seychelles are amazing, but extremely isolated.
+I’m still reflecting about Seychelles nature, culture, and people, and my experiences.

-December was rainy in Durban, but since my return the weather has been divine – low humidity compared to Seychelles.
-Will stay in Durban during January, hoping to snorkel and visit a few nearby game reserves!
-In February, it’s on to Maputo in Mozambique.
+December was rainy in Durban.
+Since my return, the weather has been divine with low humidity when compared to Seychelles.
+I will stay in Durban during January, hoping to snorkel and visit a few nearby game reserves!
+In February, it’s on to Maputo Mozambique.